-When it comes to your credit score, believing the wrong information could cost you.
-In this article, Mr. Cooper unveils the answers to three commonly asked credit questions so that you can be better equipped to protect your credit score in the future.
+When it comes to your credit score, believing the wrong information could literally cost you.
+Fortunately, Mr. Cooper is here to debunk a few myths and unveil the answers to some commonly asked credit questions so that you can be better equipped to protect yours going forward.

 Research shows that people who apply for new credit too frequently indicate a higher credit risk.
 For this reason, scoring models like FICO® factor in the number of inquiries on your credit reports, which leads some people to incorrectly believe that having your credit pulled automatically damages your score.
 That is not exactly the case — and here’s the scoop: